djaquay/frogger-gd/README.md

 ## Up Next/The Plan

-* car spawning/movement
+* car collision, player death/reset

-	* slow cars in most lanes, fast car in some
-	* set timers to playable values
+Bugs

 * can Truck extend Car?

-Bugs

-* (code more bugs :)
+* have some cars on-screen at start of level already
+* stagger spawn times

 In the queue

-* car collision, player death/reset
 * log graphics
 * log spawning/movement
 * fly graphics